openstack-k8s-operators/ci-framework/docs/source/quickstart/99_FAQ.md

 In order to solve this issue, please logout and re-login your account.

 ### Spice graphics are not supported with this QEMU
-This graphic driver/feature isn't supported on CentOS Stream 9.
+This graphic driver/feature isn't supported on CentOS Stream 9 and Red Hat Enterprise Linux 9.
 In case you would like to use it with Fedora, the following to the initial `make` command:
 ```Bash
 make local_env_create LOCAL_ENV_OPTS="-K -e cifmw_local_env_vm_graphics=spice"